HaiNguyen007/sub0_sample_app/README.md

 docker-compose up
 ```

-In your browser navigate to `http://your.docker.machine.ip:8080/graphiql/`
+In your browser navigate to `http://your.docker.machine.ip:8080/graphiql/` (if  you install the latest version v1.12.0 for Mac then it will be your local host `http://127.0.0.1:8080/graphiql/`)
 Toggle the `Docs` panel (top right corner) to explore the types/endpoints

 Use this JWT to run queries `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyb2xlIjoiYWRtaW5pc3RyYXRvciIsInVzZXJfaWQiOjEsImNvbXBhbnlfaWQiOjF9.ate5mETtGRu-mfGF4jFt7pP1b4W85r2uEXt603D7obc`